jonklein/Psh/TomToDo.md

 To Do Still
 -----------

-- Add information about config (.pushgp) files, and about PshInspector files (.push) to README.

-- Add GitHub site to my UMass homepage.

-- Look into input instructions in Psh - currently lacking - add auxilary stack
+- Make all instructions lower case.
+- Update README for lowercase instructions.

+- Implement input stack including the following instructions:
+1 input.makeinputsN - Creates N instructions called 'input.in0', 'input.in1', ..., 'input.in(N-1)'
+2 input.index - Pops n off of the integer stack and pushes input[n] onto corresponding stack.
+If integer stack is empty, acts as a no-op.
+3 input.inall - For all n in 0 to input.size, push input[n] onto the corresponding stack.
+4 input.stackdepth - Puts size of stack on integer stack.

-- Add new problem classes (such as IntSymbolicRegression.java) for other problem types.
+- Add new problem classes (such as IntSymbolicRegression.java) for other problem types, such as the Parity problem.
+- Add to "Problem Classes" section in README
 - During Auto-simplification, instead of only flattening or removing random points, could run a subprogram for a bit, and then replace it by whatever constants are left on the stacks.
-This would be useful when code like "BOOLEAN.STACKDEPTH" is used only to get a 0 on the int stack.
+This would be useful when code like "boolean.stackdepth" is used only to get a 0 on the int stack.

 Jon's TODO